- Touch ID works perfectly

 One of the most talked about features of the iPhone 5S, and my personal favourite, is Touch ID.
 This is a fingerprint scanner located in the home button of the phone that lets you unlock it without requiring a PIN or password.
 It works brilliantly and I already find it irritating to use any phone with a PIN or gesture lock now.
 It may be a luxury, but I’m in no doubt that this feature, or one very like it, will be in every phone will have in a few years.
 It just makes using your phone on the move so much easier.

 After a few weeks of use I had a bit of an issue with call quality – essentially my voice appeared distant to the person on the other end.
 The issue resolved itself after a short while but it was irritating while it lasted.
 It was not isolated either, a quick hunt on the internet showed a few users had the same problem.
 As it's no longer a problem but we do sometimes find that call quality on the iPhone 5S is poor in low reception areas.

 In terms of stamina the iPhone 5S is good but not outstanding.
 If I use it sparingly I can get two full days of use without a charge, but when I play games for a few hours I need to recharge it overnight.
-The good thing about the battery is that it charges very quickly and is predictable – the 5S never suddenly drops a massive percentage of life while it’s been sitting in my pocket, something I’ve had a problem with other phones in the past.
+The good thing about the battery is that it charges very quickly and is predictable – the 5S never suddenly drops a massive percentage of life while it’s been sitting in my pocket, something I’ve experienced with other phones in the past.